Nibezak/payflow-package/docs/core/extending/search.md

 ## Overview

-Good search is the backbone of any storefront so Lunar aims to make this as extensible as possible so you can index what you need for your front-end, without compromising on what we require our side in the hub.
+Good search is the backbone of any storefront so Payflow aims to make this as extensible as possible so you can index what you need for your front-end, without compromising on what we require our side in the hub.

 There are three things to consider when you want to extend the search: